brillout/goldpage/docs/readme.template.md

    npm install @goldpage/express
    ~~~

-1. Add `ssr-coin` to your Node.js server.
+1. Add Goldpage to your Node.js server.

    With Express:
    ~~~js